-In relation to the Ministry of Economy grant, the Company is obligated to pay royalties amounting to 3% of future sales of the LIBERTY® Endovascular Robotic Surgical System up to the grant amount plus interest.
+In relation to the Ministry of Economy grant, the Company is obligated to pay royalties amounting to 3% of future sales of the LIBERTY[®] Endovascular Robotic Surgical System up to the grant amount plus interest.

-During the second fiscal quarter of 2023, Microbot commenced a core-business focus program and a cost reduction plan while it sought to raise sufficient additional capital to continue development of the LIBERTY® Endovascular Robotic Surgical System.
-In May and June 2023, Microbot raised aggregate gross proceeds of approximately \$7.6 million, before fees and expenses of approximately \$1.1 million, from investors, to continue to fund its operations and research and development activities and will need additional funds to continue the FDA approval process for the LIBERTY® Endovascular Robotic Surgical System.
-We also raised approximately \$2.7 million in gross proceeds, before fees and expenses of approximately \$333,000, from financing activities in January 2024.
-To the extent available, Microbot intends to raise capital through future public and private issuances of debt and/or equity securities.
+During the second fiscal quarter of 2023, Microbot commenced a core-business focus program and a cost reduction plan while it sought to raise sufficient additional capital to continue development of the LIBERTY[®] Endovascular Robotic Surgical System.
+In May and June 2023, Microbot raised aggregate gross proceeds of approximately \$7.6 million, before fees and expenses of approximately \$1.1 million, from investors, to continue to fund its operations and research and development activities and will need additional funds to continue the FDA approval process for the LIBERTY[®] Endovascular Robotic Surgical System.
+We also raised approximately \$5.08 million in gross proceeds, before fees and expenses of approximately \$661,000, from financing activities through June 30, 2024, and raised an aggregate of approximately \$584,000 in gross proceeds through our recently reinstated At-the-Market Agreement with HC Wainwright (the "ATM Agreement") since July 1, 2024.
+To the extent available, Microbot intends to raise capital through future public and private issuances of debt and/or equity securities, including continuing to raise capital, if available, pursuant to the ATM Agreement until the maximum of \$4,819,905 is raised.
 The capital raises from issuances of convertible debt and equity securities could result in additional dilution to Microbot's shareholders.
 In addition, to the extent Microbot determines to incur additional indebtedness, Microbot's incurrence of additional debt could result in debt service obligations and operating and financing covenants that would restrict its operations.
 Microbot can provide no assurance that financing will be available in the amounts it needs, at the times it needs it or on terms acceptable to it, if at all.

 Management believes we have sufficient funds for our operations for less than one year.
 As a result of the foregoing and our current cash position, these conditions raise substantial doubt about Microbot's ability to continue as a going concern, which could adversely affect our ability to raise capital, expand our business and develop our planned products.
-The accompanying consolidated interim financial statements do not include any adjustments to reflect the possible future effects on recoverability and reclassification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.
+The accompanying consolidated interim condensed financial statements do not include any adjustments to reflect the possible future effects on recoverability and reclassification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.